CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/03Custom_connector_for_existingAPI.md

      ![](/images/L03/image31-1.png)

 18. The test should succeed, and you should get current badge for the user you created.

     ![](/images/L03/image32.png)

-     > **Note**: If the test operation fails, try updating the connector then test the connector by performing Steps 15-18 again.

 19. Copy the Response **Body** JSON.

-20. Select the Definition tab from the dropdown.
+20. Select the Definition tab.

 21. Select the **getcurrentbadge** action.